bamdb/SE231/work log/wangzulai.md

 # 2019-07-17
 * fix bug in image upload
-* configure replication in three mysql database server
+* config replication in three mysql database server
-* configure read write splitting in backend
+* config read write splitting in backend

+# 2019-07-18
+* complete dao layer in all services
+* config mongodb sharding in four servers